Parabolic subgroups of complex braid groups: Intersection of parabolic subgroups

 Notice that, for every $m>M$, the left normal form of $\widetilde \beta_m$ is $\Delta_{U_m}^{m-N_m} s_1\cdots s_{N_m}$.
 Let us denote $R_m=s_1\cdots s_{N_m}$ the non-Delta part of the left normal form of $\widetilde \beta_m$.
 Since $N_m$ is bounded above by a number independent of $m$, it follows that the sequence $\{R_m\}_{m\geq 1}$ can take finitely many possible values.

 Also, for every $m>M$, let $c_m$ be the minimal positive element such that $c_m \beta_m c_m^{-1}$ is positive.
-We know from \autoref{R:minimal_to_recurrent} that $c_m$ is precisely the conjugating element for iterated swaps, hence $c_m \beta_m c_m^{-1}=\widetilde \beta_m$.
-It is well known, from Remark~\cite{BIRMANKOLEE}, that there exists a conjugating element from $\beta_m$ to a positive element, whose length is bounded above by $\inf(\beta_m)\cdot |\Delta_X|$.
-Since $\inf(\beta_m)\leq r$ for every $m$, it follows that the length of the positive element $c_m$ is bounded above by an integer not depending on $m$.
+We know from Remark~\autoref{R:minimal_to_recurrent} that $c_m$ is precisely the conjugating element for iterated swaps, hence $c_m \beta_m c_m^{-1}=\widetilde \beta_m$.
+It is well known from \cite{BIRMANKOLEE} that, if $\beta_m$ is not positive (in which case $c_m=1$), there exists a conjugating element from $\beta_m$ to a positive element, whose length is bounded above by $|\inf(\beta_m)|\cdot |\Delta|$.
+Since $|\inf(\beta_m)|\leq r$ for every $m$ for which $\beta_m$ is not positive, it follows that the length of the positive element $c_m$ is bounded above by an integer not depending on $m$.
 That is, the sequence $\{c_m\}_{m\geq 1}$ can take a finite number of possible values.